EurAsia Daily

-EurAsia Daily (abbreviated EADaily) is a Russian state-controlled propaganda news outlet founded in 2015.
-EADaily has been described in Ukrainian, Baltic, Scandinavian, Belarusian, and Georgian media as pro-Kremlin, as well as publishing false and unreliable information.
+EurAsia Daily (abbreviated EADaily) is a Russian state-controlled news outlet founded in 2015.
+EADaily has been described in Ukrainian, Baltic, Finnish, Belarusian, and Georgian media as pro-Kremlin, as well as publishing false and unreliable information.

 History

 EurAsia Daily was founded in 2015 for "objective coverage of political and socio-economic processes on the Eurasian continent".
-The media registration certificate was issued by Roskomnadzor on September 10, 2015.
+The media registration certificate was issued by Roskomnadzor on 10 September 2015.

 In December 2016, three local publicists who wrote articles under pseudonyms for the Russian publications Regnum, as well as Lenta.ru and EADaily Yury Pavlovets, Dzmitry Alimkin and Siarhei Shiptenko were arrested in the Republic of Belarus on charges of inciting ethnic hatred.
 The texts of the detainees in the so-called "case of publicists", or "Regnum case", spoke a lot about the oppression of Russians in Belarus, about the "artificiality of the Belarusian identity", criticized the cooperation of the Belarusian authorities with the "Ukrainian junta".
 As far as can be understood, the materials that formed the basis of the accusation referred to the "futility" of the Belarusian language and suggested that a nationalist uprising might be in preparation in Belarus and that it might follow the example of Ukraine, where a public protest in 2013-2014 ousted the government.
 In 2017, the journalists were charged under the article of the Belarusian Criminal Code "incitement of discord committed by a group of persons" and sentenced to 5 years in prison with a suspended sentence.
 The authors' materials were published under the pseudonyms of Mikalai Radau, Pavel Yurintsev, Alla Bron and Artur Grigoriev.
 All three authors spent 14 months in pre-trial detention.

 In 2021, EADaily reporters, together with reporters from Sputnik and RusDnepr agencies, covered a small rally in support of Lithuanian politician Algirdas Paleckis, accused of spying for Russia.

 In March 2022, EADaily interviewed a Serbian sniper who participated in the Russian-Ukrainian war in 2014 on the side of pro-Russian separatists in Donbas.